Yara-Rules/rules/README.md

 In this section you will find Yara Rules to be used with documents to find if they have been crafted to leverage malicious code.

 ## Malware

 In this section you will find Yara rules specialised on the identification of well-known malware.

 ## Packers

-In this section you will find Yara Rules aimed to detect well-known sofware packers, that can be used by malware to hide itself.
+In this section you will find Yara Rules aimed to detect well-known software packers, that can be used by malware to hide itself.

-## Webshells
+## WebShells

-In this section you will find Yara rules specialised on the identification of well-known webshells.
+In this section you will find Yara rules specialised on the identification of well-known WebShells.

 ## Email